How to Achieve a Calculated Field Sum Divided by Count in a Pivot Table

 Issues with Calculating Field

-Pivot Table Calculated Field feature inbuilt calculates the sum of other values.
-Nonetheless, the other values are the result of another execution, the Calculated Field considers them as summable.
+The Pivot Table Calculated Field feature calculates the sum of other values.
+Nonetheless, the other values result from another execution, and the Calculated Field considers them summable.

 Issues with Calculated field

-However, after applying the formula we get the same result as True (i.e., 1) for each city depicted in the below screenshot.
-Clearly, this is an issue.
+After applying the formula, we get the same result as True (i.e., 1) for each city depicted in the screenshot below.
+This is an issue.
 Test results should be 0 for Los Angeles and New York cities as they don’t satisfy the condition.

 Faulty Result

-Pivot Table Calculated Field does that because the date field uses the COUNT function and dates are added whereas they should be counted.
+The Pivot Table Calculated Field does that because the date field uses the COUNT function, and dates are added, whereas they should be counted.

-To overcome this limitation of Calculated Field, we have to use a helper column as a count.
-Then if we use the count column instead of date, we’ll face no issue regarding the average calculation using the Calculated Field.
+To overcome this limitation of the Calculated Field, we must use a helper column as a count.
+Using the count column instead of the date, we’ll face no issue regarding the average calculation using the Calculated Field.

 Helper column-Pivot Table Calculated Field Sum Divided by Count

-Step 1: Go to the Insert tab then Select Pivot Table (from Tables section).
+• Go to the Insert tab and Select Pivot Table (from the Tables section).

 Inserting Pivot table